Dark matter as the source of neutrino mass: theory overview and experimental prospects: Collider Implications

 In this subsection we briefly discuss the collider signatures associated to the dark-matter candidates in the linear seesaw model.
 As usual, due to the remnant dark symmetry, the scalar and fermionic dark-matter candidates will be produced in pairs.
 Because of the small mixing between $\eta^0_{R}$ and $\xi^0_{R}$ as well as $\eta^0_{I}$ and $\xi^0_{I}$, we can take them aproximately as the mass eigenstates.
 The neutral components of the dark doublet can be produced in pairs via the Drell-Yan mechanism mediated by the $Z$-boson or through vector boson fusion.
 This will correspond to a final state of 2 jets plus missing energy at the collider.
 Detailed studies of collider signatures arising from pair production of neutral components of the dark doublet via vector boson fusion are provided in~\cite{Dutta:2017lny}.

 Fig.~\ref{fig:pptoD1Da1} displays the total cross section for the pair production of $\eta^0_R$ and $\eta_0^I$ via the Drell-Yan mechanism at a proton-proton collider for $ \sqrt{s}=14$ TeV (red line) and $ \sqrt{s}=100$ TeV (blue line) as a function of the CP-odd dark scalar mass $m_{D_{A_1}}$ varying in the range from $500$ GeV up to $1.0$ TeV.
 Here the mass of the CP even dark scalar, $m_{D_{1}}$, has been set to be equal to $1$ TeV.
 As shown in Figure \ref{fig:pptoD1Da1}, the total cross section for the CP-even and CP-odd dark scalar production at the LHC via the Drell-Yan mechanism reaches $\mathcal{O}(10^{-5})$pb for $m_{D_{A_1}}=0.5$ TeV, and decreases as $m_{D_{A_1}}$ increases.
 The total Drell-Yan production cross section increases by two orders of magnitude by going to a $100$ TeV proton-proton collider, where the cross section reaches $3\times 10^{-3}$ pb when the CP-odd dark scalar mass is set to $0.5$ TeV.

-For the case of a fermionic DM candidate, the pair-production of the charged components of the dark doublet through the Drell-Yan mechanism and their subsequent decays will give rise to a signature with opposite-sign di-leptons plus missing energy in the final state.
+For the case of a fermionic DM candidate, the pair-production of the charged components of the dark doublet through the Drell-Yan mechanism and their subsequent decays will give rise to an opposite-sign di-leptons plus missing energy signature.
 The observation of an excess of such events with respect to the SM background could provide support of this model at the LHC.
-A detailed study of collider signatures lies beyond the scope of the present review.
+Quantitative results would require detailed collider simulations.